kevinbarabash/beignet/design/mvp/06_mutability.md

 When import an object type from a .d.ts file, it checks whether all of the properties are marked as `readonly` or none are.
-If there's some are `readonly` and some are not then Crochet will end up converting the type to an interface.
+If there's some are `readonly` and some are not then Escalier will end up converting the type to an interface.

 The happy path is when all of the properties in the TypeScript object type are `readonly`.
-We can create a Crochet type with the same name and have the two types line up exactly.
+We can create a Escalier type with the same name and have the two types line up exactly.

 ```typescript